arunchauhan4122/Amazon-Clone-UI/README.md

-# Amazon-Clone-UI
+# 🛒 Amazon Clone UI

-A front-end clone of Amazon’s homepage built using HTML and CSS.
-Features a responsive layout with a navigation bar, product grid, and footer.
-Designed to mimic Amazon’s modern UI while focusing on clean styling and structure.
-Future updates will add JavaScript interactivity and cart features.
+A front-end clone of Amazon’s homepage built using **HTML** and **CSS**.
+This project focuses on recreating Amazon’s modern user interface with responsive design, intuitive navigation, and clean layout styling — all without using any external frameworks.

+---

+## 🌟 Features
+- Fully responsive Amazon-style homepage
+- Navigation bar with logo, search box, and cart icon
+- Product grid and category sections
+- Footer with quick links and copyright info
+- Built purely with HTML & CSS

+---

+## 🧰 Tech Stack
+- **HTML** – For structure and layout
+- **CSS** – For design, responsiveness, and styling

+---

+## 🚀 Future Enhancements
+- Add interactivity using